If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 You’re done before you’ve even started.

-Answer it honestly.
+• Answer honestly.
 Then ask: So what?

-And then: Why does this matter to me?
+• And then: Why does this matter to me?

 Follow the thread all the way down until it feels true.